-Our building surveys will allow you to make informed decisions relating to your property, helping you to move forward with confidence.
+Our Building Surveyors create surveys that will allow you to make informed decisions relating to your property, helping you to move forward with confidence.
 Our reports are clear and written in a manner that will allow you to understand your building.
-We are happy to discuss a bespoke service if none of the following meet your requirements.
+We are happy to discuss a bespoke service if none of the following meets your requirements.

-We sometimes find that clients do not want a report on the whole building, but on specific elements.
-The result is a comprehensive report, but on the pre-agreed elements of the building.
+We sometimes find that clients do not want a report on the whole building but on specific elements.
+The result is a comprehensive report but on the pre-agreed elements of the building.
 The most common version of this would be a report that only addresses the walls, roofs, and floors (together with timber and damp).
 The elements that we include or exclude would be discussed with the client in advance and the report tailored to the client’s requirement.
-The generic appendices would be included with the report.
+The generic appendices would be included in the report.

 For a highlights report the inspection is the same as for a building survey.
 The primary difference here is that the written report is less comprehensive and focuses on providing a summary of recommendations without any detailed discussion of the various elements, et cetera.
 This form of report is probably more appropriate for those who have had a building survey report in the past and/or do not require the detailed discussion aspect of the full building survey.
 It is in a different format to a building survey but we include the standard generic appendices with the report.